Department of Natural Resources

 These workshops are geared towards women ages 18+ and provide opportunities in three areas: shooting and hunting, fishing, and eco-sports, such as kayaking, camping or orienteering.

 Find archery classes offered at some state parks through the Arrow's Away program.
-You can also find classes at the Outdoor Adventure Center in Detroit and through the Outdoor Skills Academy and Recreation 101 programs.
+You can also find classes at the Outdoor Adventure Center in Detroit and through the Outdoor Skills Academy.

 New to hunting?
 Or interested in learning how to hunt but not sure where to start?
 Check out the range of helpful resources we've put together for new hunters or those who may want to give hunting a try including hands-on classes and online videos.